Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Introduction

 This paper is organised as follows.
 Section~\ref{Sect:Data} introduces the TNG50 simulation and the dataset of galaxies.
 We present the detection of the small-scale filamentary streams as well as the large-scale cosmic web in Sect.~\ref{Sect:MethodFils}.
 Results about galaxy connectivity are first introduced in Sect.~\ref{Sect:GalConnectivity}, and the impact of the large-scale environments is discussed in Sect.~\ref{Sect:envs_LSS}.
-Finally, the relation between connectivity and star-formation rate is explored in Sect.~\ref{Sect:SFR}, and we summarise our conclusions in Sect.~\ref{Sect:Conclusions}.
-Throughout this paper, we adopt the values of the cosmological parameters given by \cite{Planck2015Cosmo}, i.e. $\Omega_{\Lambda,0} = 0.6911$, $\Omega_{m,0}=0.3089$, $\Omega_{b,0}=0.0486$, $\sigma_{8}=0.8159$, $n_s=0.9667$ and $h=0.6774$.
-The error-bars correspond to the errors on the mean values, derived from bootstrap resampling.
+Finally, the relation between connectivity and SFR is explored in Sect.~\ref{Sect:SFR}, and we summarise our conclusions in Sect.~\ref{Sect:Conclusions}.
+Throughout this paper, we adopt the values of the cosmological parameters given by \cite{Planck2015Cosmo}, that is, $\Omega_{\Lambda,0} = 0.6911$, $\Omega_{m,0}=0.3089$, $\Omega_{b,0}=0.0486$, $\sigma_{8}=0.8159$, $n_s=0.9667,$ and $h=0.6774$.
+The error bars correspond to the errors on the mean values, derived from bootstrap resampling.